(Dedicated to Recon6)

 The next day I pulled threads from the tongues of my hiking shoes, the ones I wore only to and from work, ones that I would be certain to take with me on such a mission.
 With the threads carefully pulled, I parted the material of the tongues and inserted $100.00 bills in each, ensuring I restitched the threads back in the holes they came from.
 They looked a flawless product.

-Cruising easy to the city airport I wiggled my toes in my most valuable hiking shoes, and gave myself a reassuring nod in my rearview mirror.
-“High adventure” said I to anyone that would listen.
+Cruising easy to the city airport, I wiggled my toes in my most valuable hiking shoes and gave myself a reassuring nod in my rearview mirror.
+“High adventure,” said I to anyone who would listen.
 “High adventure, be it potato peelings or Earth’s orbit, it invariably will be high adventure.”

 Photos courtesy of MeTV.com, SpilnoTV.com, and Wired.com